 Digital crisis support services have a specific and impactful role to play.
-They can prevent youth suicide, and they can build young people's capabilities to cope with stressful times in their lives.
-Many studies have found phone and text-based crisis lines are effective in reaching highly distressed young people and in reducing their suicidality.
-Some have found these services are used by individuals from culturally diverse and minority populations who are not seeking help from elsewhere.
+They can prevent youth suicide and they can build young people's capabilities to cope with stressful times in their lives.
+Many studies have found phone and text-based crisis lines are effective in reaching highly distressed young people and in reducing their suicidality.4142 Some have found these services are used by individuals from culturally diverse and minority populations who are not seeking help from elsewhere.43

 These services can prevent youth suicide.
-An early Australian study of a national youth hotline revealed decreased suicidal ideation and urgency at the end of calls.
-More recently, text based crisis services were found to be effective in reaching highly distressed young people, particularly females, including individuals from culturally diverse and minority populations who do not necessarily seek help elsewhere.
-One study of a crisis text service found 90% of contacts reported the conversation as helpful and almost half stated that they were less suicidal at the end of the text interaction.
+An early Australian study of a national youth hotline revealed decreased suicidal ideation and urgency at the end of calls.44 More recently, text based crisis services were found to be effective in reaching highly distressed young people, particularly females, including individuals from culturally diverse and minority populations who do not necessarily seek help elsewhere.45 One study of a crisis text service found 90% of contacts reported the conversation as helpful and almost half stated that they were less suicidal at the end of the text interaction.46

-These services are essential components of youth mental health and suicide prevention.

-Ways to promote the use of digital crisis support services in every country must be found so young people see these services as relevant, safe and helpful.
+These services should be regarded as essential components of youth mental health and suicide prevention.
+The challenge is to find ways to promote the use of digital crisis support services in every country so that young people see these services are relevant, safe and helpful.
 Efforts to reduce the stigma surrounding disclosures of despair or difficulties coping with life must accompany the promotion of the services.

 Refinements and improvements to the existing digital crisis support services can be made, with the guidance and involvement of young people.
 Most of the services are western country in origin and may not suit the preferences of young people in low- and middle-income countries.
-The cultural and social settings in each country and community must be addressed.
+The cultural and social settings in each country and community will need to be addressed.

 Younger people must be involved in finding the messages and the means through which to encourage their peers to reach out for help and to use the digital crisis support services.
-The civil society organisations that operate crisis lines and digital crisis support services must encourage younger people's participation in their promotion and development, and engage with younger people in shared goals on mental health and suicide prevention.
+The civil society organisations that operate these services are well placed to encourage younger people's participation in their promotion and development, and to engage with younger people in shared goals on mental health and suicide prevention.

-&lt;sup>41 King, R., Nurcombe, B., Bickman, L. et al. 2003.
+41 King, R., Nurcombe, B., Bickman, L. et al. 2003.
 Telephone Counselling for Adolescent Suicide Prevention: Changes in Suicidality and Mental State from Beginning to End of a Counselling Session.
 Suicide and Life-Threatening Behavior.
 Vol 33.
 Issue 4.

-&lt;sup>42 Williams, K., Fildes, D., Kobel, C. et al. 2018.
+42 Williams, K., Fildes, D., Kobel, C. et al. 2018.
 Evaluation of outcomes for help seekers accessing a pilot SMS-based crisis intervention service in Australia.
 Crisis.
 Vol 42.
 Issue 1.

-&lt;sup>43 Gould, M.S., Pisani, A., Gallo, C. et al. 2022.
+43 Gould, M.S., Pisani, A., Gallo, C. et al. 2022.
 Crisis text-line interventions: evaluation of texter's perceptions of effectiveness.
 Suicide and Life Threatening Behaviour.
 Vol 52.
 Issue 3.

-&lt;sup>44 King, R., Nurcombe, B., Bickman, L. et al. 2003.
+44 King, R., Nurcombe, B., Bickman, L. et al. 2003.
 Telephone Counselling for Adolescent Suicide Prevention.
 Suicide and Life Threatening Behavior.
 Vol 33.
 Issue 4.

-&lt;sup>45 Pisani, A.R., Gould, M.S., Gallo, C. et al. 2022.
+45 Pisani, A.R., Gould, M.S., Gallo, C. et al. 2022.
 Individuals who text crisis text line: key characteristics and opportunities for suicide preventin.
 Suicide and Life Threatening Behavior.
 Vol. 52.
 Issue 3.

-&lt;sup>46 Gould, M.S., Pisani, A., Gallo, C. et al. 2022.
+46 Gould, M.S., Pisani, A., Gallo, C. et al. 2022.
 Crisis text line interventions: evaluation of texter's perceptions of effectiveness.
 Suicide and Life Threatening Behavior.
 Vol 52.
 Issue.
 3.